Friday 07 March 2014

 Friday 18 October 2013

 Something we often hear is “There are already so many apps.
 Why do we need more?”
 We’d say that, while we don’t necessarily need more health apps, we certainly need better ones.
 This theme was examined recently on the excellent online scientific forum The Conversation.
-Many people may not be aware that there is currently no regulatory process for health and medical apps.
+Many people will not know that while the Therapeutic Goods Administration has guidelines for certain medical apps, there is currently still no regulatory process for non-medical “health” apps.
 Read More...

 Wednesday 02 October 2013